 So, you have lost your job or learned that you soon will.
 Here are some “first steps” to take when you learn that you are going to be laid off

 - Speak with the company human resource director and make sure your records of accrued vacation days and holidays coincide with theirs.
-Take the time to discuss severance (a benefit package that many companies provide to compensate loyal employees for their many years of service.)
+Take the time to discuss severance (a benefits package that many companies provide to compensate loyal employees for their many years of service.)

 - Contact the unemployment office that serves your area and learn how to file an unemployment claim so that you will be ready to do so when you become unemployed.
 This is an insurance policy that you have been contributing to throughout your employment and the money you receive in benefits will help you pay the bills while you look for another job.

-- If your employer provided health care coverage, learn about COBRA benefits so that you can maintain your health insurance without interruption
+- If your employer provided healthcare coverage, learn about COBRA benefits so that you can maintain your health insurance without interruption

 Filing an Unemployment Claim

 Note that The New Jersey Department of Labor and Workforce Development does not charge a fee to file an unemployment claim.
 Anyone who visits a website that charges a fee for processing an unemployment claim should immediately exit that site before providing any confidential information.